Sectaurs

-Sectaurs: Warriors of Symbion was a line of action figures released by Coleco in 1985.
+Sectaurs: Warriors of Symbion is a line of action figures released by Coleco in 1985.
 Created by Lawrence Mass, Tim Clarke, and Maureen Trotto, the Sectaurs world blended humanoids with insects and arachnids.
 Marvel Comics released a limited series of Sectaurs comics, and the characters were also adapted for an animated miniseries.

+Development

+The concept originated with puppet designer Tim Clarke, who attended a Halloween party in 1978.
+Disliking wearing Halloween masks, Clarke instead created a hand puppet modeled after a fly.
+Years later, Clarke brought the same hand puppet into a meeting with Lawrence Mass.
+Mass loved the idea and suggested pairing it with an action figure.

 Premise

 "Somewhere in space, somewhere in time", a planet called Symbion is the site of a failed genetic experiment.
 Frightening changes take place that cannot be stopped.
 The result is a world where insects and arachnids grow to frightening proportions and the inhabitants have taken on their characteristics.

-Prince Dargon, ruler of the peaceful Shining Realm of Prosperon, and his allies are in conflict with the forces of Empress Devora, ruler of the Dark Domain of Synax, and her henchmen for possession of the Hyves, fortresses of an ancient civilization holding the key to ultimate power.
-Each character was "tele-bonded" with intelligent, non-anthropomorphic insect creatures called Insectoids that had a special ability, and shared each other's "pleasure and pain".
+Prince Dargon, ruler of the peaceful Shining Realm of Prosperon, and his allies are in conflict with the forces of Empress Devora, ruler of the Dark Domain of Synax, and her henchmen.
+The two factions rival each other for possession of the Hyves, fortresses of an ancient civilization holding the key to ultimate power.

+Each character was "tele-bonded" with intelligent, non-anthropomorphic insect creatures called Insectoids that had a special ability.
+The characters and their Insectoids shared each other's "pleasure and pain", feeling empathy through a telepathic link.